stevekinney/vite-workshop/src/content/basic-setup.md

 initializeCounter();
 ```

-This will blow up in a new and different way.
+This will blow up in _a new and different way_.
 You should see an error that looks something like this:

 > index.js:1 Uncaught SyntaxError: Cannot use import statement outside a module